AWS & Azure Cost Optimization Guide

 What is Cloud Cost Optimization?

-- How do I reduce my Azure & AWS bill?
+- How can I reduce my Azure & AWS bill?

 Why is Cloud Cost Optimization Important?